How long is my data stored?

 Why don’t I see a GPS button?

-Red under the Running header generally means the unit is STOPPED.
-It can also be configured to mean that the unit is RUNNING.
-It is user defined.
-Green is the opposite of whatever Red was defined to be.
-A Red box under the Alarm header means that one of the monitored inputs is in a state that has been defined as an Alarm.
-To determine just what the alarm is, just move your mouse over the red box, and when the “Hand” appears, click.
+A red “X” under the Alarm header means that one of the monitored inputs is in a state that has been defined as an Alarm.
+To determine just what the alarm is, just move your mouse over the red “X“, and when the “Hand” appears, click.
 A new page will open showing which alarm or alarms are present.
-A Green box indicates “No alarms”.
+A green check mark indicates “No alarms”.
 The box under the “Fault” header operates just like the Alarm box, but indicates that one of the Analog inputs has exceeded the programmed limit.
-Just click on the box to see what has caused the fault.
+Just click on the red “X” to see what has caused the fault.